RECAPEM

 • Chest physical therapy

-• In the presence of increasing, continuous or persistent air leak; first check the drainage tube and system for the disconnection/malfunction.
+• In the presence of increasing, continuous, or persistent air leaks; first, check the drainage tube and system for disconnection/malfunction.

 • Closely monitor the patient after tube removal, since respiratory distress may happen secondary to recurrence of pneumothorax.